This article discusses the Local Verified feature for Datto business continuity appliances.

 - Datto NAS

-The Local Verified feature measures the health of a backup snapshot at the file level to ensure data integrity, and to allow you to make informed decisions about which snapshots to restore from in the event of a disaster.
+The Local Verified feature measures the health of a backup snapshot at the file level to ensure data integrity, and to allow you to make informed decisions about which recovery points to restore from in the event of a disaster.

 Configuring Local Verification